hussam-200/InstaBoard/instaboard/README.md

 ### How many hours did it take you to complete this assignment?
-<p>I spent a few hours working on this assignment to ensure it was thorough and met the requirements.</p>
+<p>It took me approximately 2 days to complete this assignment.</p>

 ### Were there any parts of the lab you found challenging?

-<p>Yes, I found some parts of the lab challenging, especially in CSS and design</p>
+<p>Yes, I found some parts challenging, especially integrating useState and useEffect correctly, as well as handling CSS styling to achieve the desired layout and design.</p>